samikd/semeval22_structured_sentiment/baselines/graph_parser/README.md

+**NOTE: Follow the README at the root, which subsumes the instructions presented herein.**

 ## Structured Sentiment as Dependency Graph Parsing baseline

 This subrepository contains the code and datasets described in following paper: [Structured Sentiment Analysis as Dependency Graph Parsing](https://aclanthology.org/2021.acl-long.263/).